 “I was struck by how few women are remembered.
 Only about 25 streets are named after women,” says Claire.
 “At least four of them were named after Queen Victoria, and a number of others were named for her daughters.”

 And despite so many street names reflecting Townsville’s military history, none in the central suburbs are named for army nurses.
 Bryan says it is not surprising that history in Townsville is remembered this way.

 “It makes sense in the public’s imagination of the past to marginalise remembrance of women because we don’t often talk about women when we talk about the past generally.”

-Claire also said that some versions of history are more comforting than others in the Australian context – particularly when it comes to accepting the massacres that occurred on the Australia continent when it was first colonised.
+Claire also says that some versions of history are more comforting than others in the Australian context, particularly when it comes to accepting the massacres that occurred on the Australia continent when it was first colonised.

 “It’s difficult to accept.
 It’s confronting.
 It’s hard to know how to have those conversations.”

 But conversation, no matter how difficult, is a key way to engage with the past.